izzyyhh/tour_of_go_exercises/readme.md

 # Tour of Go Exercises
-I published most of them as gists.
+I published most of it as gists.